StoyanStoyanov1/StoyanStoyanov1/README.md

 - 🎯 Always striving for excellence and continuous improvement in my coding journey.
 - 🤝 I love collaborating on projects and am always open to new challenges.
-- 💻 Passionate about software development with Python.
+- 💻 Motivated Junior Developer
-- 🌱 I’m currently learning **HTML, CSS, JS**

 - ## 📫 How to Reach Me
 - 📧 Email: [stoyan.stoyanov93@yahoo.com](mailto:stoyan.stoyanov93@yahoo.com)
 - Feel free to explore my repositories and drop a star if you find something interesting! ⭐